115

 2

-• \$\begingroup\$ boot scene is another term for veils that I read in Dragonlance Annotated Chronicles, based on the Star Trek scenes that show Kirk pulling on his boots after a night spent in the company of some alien lady. \$\endgroup\$ Nov 6, 2017 at 19:33
+• \$\begingroup\$ boot scene is another term for veils that I read in Dragonlance Annotated Chronicles, based on the Star Trek scenes that show Kirk pulling on his boots after a night spent in the company of some alien lady. \$\endgroup\$ Commented Nov 6, 2017 at 19:33

 • 2